StarlingUAS/ProjectStarling/docs/details/adding_physical_drone.md

 ## Vehicle Specification

 Starling can be made compatible with almost all vehicles both ground and aerial.
 In the majority of cases, a vehicle is valid if it has enough compute to run docker containers and connect to the network.
 The recommended minimum is a Raspberry Pi 4 with 2Gb RAM with WiFi connectivity.
-The compute should be sufficient such that all the containers can be run safely without saturating the CPU, Memory or Netowrk Bandwidth.
+The compute should be sufficient such that all the containers can be run safely without saturating the CPU, Memory or Network Bandwidth.

 ### Aerial Vehicles